AdobeDocs/commerce-admin.en/help/catalog/product-price-minimum-advertised.md

 ---
 # Minimum Advertised Price

 Merchants are sometimes prohibited from displaying a price that is lower than the manufacturer's suggested retail price (MSRP).
 Minimum Advertised Price (MAP) gives you the ability to remain in compliance with the manufacturer's requirements while offering your customers a better price.
-Because requirements differ from one manufacturer to another, you can configure your store to prevent the display of your actual price on pages where it is not allowed to appear according to the terms of the manufacturer
+Because requirements differ from one manufacturer to another, you can configure your store to prevent the display of your actual price on pages where it is not allowed.

 The MAP feature adds a dedicated "Click for Price" button instead of the regular product price.
 Therefore, if the price in your store is below the minimum set price for that product, the price is either not displayed, or the list/market price is displayed with a strikethrough to emphasize that your price is lower.
 If the buyer clicks the "Click for Price" button, only then does the actual price at which you are selling the product become visible.

-Additionally, the MAP feature allows you to suggest some improvements.
+Also, the MAP feature allows you to suggest some improvements.
 For example, when a customer adds such a product to their cart, they are not redirected to the cart, and instead there are offers displayed that allow the buyer to:

 - Remove an item from the cart (this can be done if the buyer just wants to clarify the price and has not yet made a purchase decision)